1941 Studebaker Commander: Ending its big cars on a high note

 Then sales collapsed during the Eisenhower recession of the late-50s.
 Even Chrysler struggled to maintain its standing in this field (go here for further discussion).

-Geeber (2019) offered a counterpoint to Cavanaugh that is close to my way of thinking.
+Geeber (2019) offered a counterpoint to Cavanaugh that is closer to my way of thinking.
 “The only way for an independent to survive was by taking the Nash route – offer something that buyers couldn’t get at a Big Three dealership, and market it appropriately (i.e., the first Rambler was a small car, but not a cheap car).”

-It’s too bad that Commander’s time in the sun ended so quickly.
-But it did.
-If nothing else, Studebaker’s last full-sized car ended on a higher note than its postwar family compact cars.
+This is why I look at the 1941 Commander with wistful ambivalence.
+The styling was memorable so I find it too bad that the big Studebaker’s time in the sun ended so quickly.
+But if nothing else, this car went out on a higher note than its postwar family compact cars.

 NOTES: